Lai-YT/nachos/project/1-console-system-call/README.md

 # Project 1: Console System Call

 We are to implement

 - a `PrintInt` function, which outputs integers to the console, and
 - a `PrintStr` function, which outputs char array to the console.

+## Steps

 1. Write tests: `code/test/print.c`.